 Thingvellir National Park

-Thingvellir National Park is one of Iceland’s most significant historic sites.
-It was here where Iceland’s first parliament, Althing, was founded in the year 930 AD.
-Althing was the first parliament to be founded in the world.
-Thingvellir is also known for its geology.
+Thingvellir National Park (Þingvellir) is one of Iceland’s most significant historic sites.
+It was here that Iceland’s first parliament, Althing (Alþing), was founded in the year 930 AD.
+Althing is the earliest still operating parliament to be founded in the world.
+Thingvellir is also renowned for its geology.

-At Thingvellir, you can see where the Eurasian and the North American tectonic plates meet, but the tectonic plates drift apart a few centimes each year.
-You should visit Thingvellir to become better acquainted with Iceland’s greatest historical site and to explore the natural wonders of Thingvellir that are visible in every step.
+At Thingvellir, you can see where the Eurasian and the North American tectonic plates meet, and, also the way those tectonic plates have drifted apart by a few centimes each year.
+You should visit Thingvellir to become better acquainted with Iceland’s greatest historical site, as you explore this place more natural wonders are revealed with every step you take.

 National Park and World Heritage Site